TIBCOSoftware/mashling-recipes/recipes/consul/mashling-consul-integration/README.md

 ```

 ## Health Check
-create a gateway app using mashling.json.
-Register it with consul using mashling cli.
+create a gateway app using any mashling.json from available recipies and register it with consul using mashling cli.

-to do --including health check details into consul--
+to do --include health check details into consul--

 Run the gateway binary.
 Open URL to check the service health.
 https://localhost:8500/ui